nikiimisal/3-tier_Architecture_Related/3-tier-Arc_all_servaces_include.md

      sudo mysql -u root -p -h <RDS‑endpoint>

-• However the connection failed because the RDS security group does not yet permit inbound traffic on port 3306 from the bastion host.
+• However the connection failed because the RDS security group does not yet permit inbound traffic on port 3306 from the bastion host.<br>

-• Since the environment is not live yet, I will temporarily enable port 3306 in the RDS security group to allow this access.
+• Since the environment is not live yet, I will temporarily enable port 3306 in the RDS security group to allow this access.<br>

-• Once the necessary work is completed, I will immediately revoke the port 3306 access to maintain security.
+• Once the necessary work is completed, I will immediately revoke the port 3306 access to maintain security.<br>

-• Upon successful connection, I will create a project-specific database on the RDS instance.(DB-tier)
+• Upon successful connection, I will create a project-specific database on the RDS instance.(DB-tier)<br>

 >>The RDS is now ready.
 Now, at the previous level, integrate the app-tier using PHP (or any programming language)

 <h2>Part 6: App Tier Setup</h2>

-1. Launch EC2 Instances in the App Tier
+<h3>1.
+Launch EC2 Instances in the App Tier</h3>

     For creating AMI purpose :

    i.
 Assign a name (for example, Dev-Test-Instance),

    ii.
 Add or select a key pair for secure access,

    iii.
 Choose the operating system (AMI),

    iv.
 Select the VPC and set the subnet to a public subnet,

    v.
 Enable auto‑assign public IP (since it's needed for development/test access),

    vi.
 Open port 80 in the security group for HTTP access,

    vii.
 Then launch the instance.

    viii.
 Open a PowerShell console and SSH into the application server's public subnet using its public IP.

    ix.
 On the server, install necessary software packages like Nginx, PHP, PHP‑FPM, and the PHP MySQL connector (mysqli).

    Start, enable, and restart all related services as needed.